distributed-system-analysis/pbench/docs/API/V1/list.md

 Pbench Server metadata namespaces.
 Because the `global` and `user` namespaces are completely dynamic, and the `dataset.metalog` sub-namespace varies greatly across Pbench Agent benchmark scripts, this mode provides a mechanism for a metadata visualizer to understand what's available for a set of datasets.
+If no datasets are selected by the specified filters, the `keys` key (see [results](#key-namespace-summary) will be set to an empty object.

 `limit` integer \
 "Paginate" the selected datasets by returning at most `limit` datasets.
 This